team-discovery-channel/compose/README.md

 ```bash
 npm start
 ```
-3. How to access web interface
+3. How to access web interface.
+To use a port other than 8080 change the SERVER_PORT variable in .env.
 ```bash
 localhost:8080
 ```